 Species of Interest: Bats

-Fifteen species of bats live in Alabama.
-These fifteen species often get groups into two groups, cave bats and tree-roosting bats.
-Only two of these fifteen species commonly roost in buildings.
+Thirteen species of bats live in Florida.
+These thirteen species often get groups into two groups, cave bats and tree-roosting bats.
+Only one of the thirteen species commonly roost in buildings.
 Some of these species will migrate south due to the lack of insects and cold temperatures during the winter

-The Big Brown bat and the Little Brown bat are the most common bats that may be in conflict with humans.
+The Big Brown bat and Brazilian free-tailed bat are the most common bat species that may be in conflict with humans.